ShipEngine/connect-website/index.md

 ---

-ShipEngine Integration Platform
+ShipEngine Connect
 ======================================
 ShipEngine powers the world's leading e-commerce solutions, including [ShipStation](https://www.shipstation.com/), [ShippingEasy](https://shippingeasy.com/), and [ShipWorks](https://www.shipworks.com/).
-The ShipEngine Integration Platform enables developers to integrate with all of these brands at once.
+ShipEngine Connect enables developers to integrate with all of these brands at once.

-Whether you are a shipping carrier, an online marketplace, or another service provider, the ShipEngine Integration Platform makes it easy for you to make your services available within each of our world class e-commerce solutions and gain immediate access to a worldwide user base eager to take advantage or your services.
+Whether you are a shipping carrier, an online marketplace, or another service provider, ShipEngine Connect makes it easy for you to make your services available within each of our world class e-commerce solutions and gain immediate access to a worldwide user base eager to take advantage or your services.

 <p id="logos">